ojasvsingh71/Web-Notes/react-2.md

 ---

->In this example, each todo item in the list has a unique id that serves as the key prop.
+>🔑In this example, each todo item in the list has a unique id that serves as the key prop.
 When a new todo is added, the key helps React efficiently update and re-render only the necessary parts of the list, maintaining performance and ensuring a smooth user experience.

 ---

-## Wrapper Components
+## 🎁 Wrapper Components

 In React, wrapper components are used to encapsulate and group common styling or thematic elements that need to be applied consistently across different parts of an application.
 These components act as containers for specific sections or functionalities, allowing for a clean and modular structure.